-A secretive holo-transmission later and Jango sets off on an adventure to retrieve an ancient artefact in exchange for a staggering one hundred thousand credit bounty that would more than make up for his recent losses.
+A secretive holo-transmission later and Jango sets off on an adventure to retrieve an ancient artifact in exchange for a staggering one hundred thousand credit bounty that would more than make up for his recent losses.
 With the aid of the trusty Slave-1, his modified Firespray-31-class patrol craft, he tracked the ancient relic to a ruined temple on the jungle planet Seylott where he tested his wits against not only the decaying temple but against the hostile insect creatures residing within.
 They proved to be no match for the Mandalorian warrior who traversed the temple to encounter the custodian of the relic, a force wielding creature whose desperate attempts to escape ended with his demise.

-With the artefact, within in his grasp, Fett swiftly found the barrel of a pistol embedded in his back and was surprised to find the owner of the weapon was none other than his old adversary, Zam Wesell who quickly relieved him of his prize.
+With the artifact, within his grasp, Fett swiftly found the barrel of a pistol embedded in his back and was surprised to find the owner of the weapon was none other than his old adversary, Zam Wesell who quickly relieved him of his prize.
 The mutual respect between the pair was unfathomable but business was business and Zam was banking on a payday.

 But with an attack from another creature upon them, Zam was savagely seized and her prize fumbled leaving Fett to escape with the relic.
 However, upon reaching the threshold of the temple, a sudden attack of morality sent him spinning on his heels in a daring move to rescue his opponent and within seconds the pair had combined to destroy the creature once and for all.
 In appreciation of his daring rescue, Zam withdrew her attempts to gain possession of the item and allowed Fett to depart with his hard-fought prize, but not before insinuating at a greater relationship between them.
 Fett returned the relic to his employer and received his handsome reward before returning to his son to celebrate in true parental style, by spending some hard-earned time with his child.